BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 * can be removed, rolled back or committed by sending a HTTP request to the appropriate child URL.

+* lists its session objects on receiving a HTTP GET request to its /list child URL.

 * on being removed, will terminate any requests to its MessageConsumers, DurableSubscribers, MessageProducers or